davidwinter/puppet-phpfpm/README.md

 This puppet module aims to be lightweight and help you get an nginx virtual host with php-fpm up and running quickly.
 It was developed with Vagrant in mind so that I could get a web environment up and running in as few lines as possible.

+**Note**: This module depends on my other, [nginx](https://github.com/davidwinter/puppet-nginx), in order for nginx to be installed and started.

 ## How to use

 Clone this into your modules directory.
 Then in your manifests file, add the following: